lkubie/goodreads/examples/oauth.md

 ## Rebuiding an OAuth user

 Using the token and secret stored for that use in your database, you can rebuild an authorized user.
-Assuming your current_user is the logged in user.
+Assuming your current_user is the logged in user:

 ```ruby
 @consumer = OAuth::Consumer.new(